CreeperWarrior08/Crimson-Isle-Extras/README.md

 # Volcaddons
-kuudra mod hypixel skyblock utilities
+kuudra mod for hypixel skyblock with many utilities and qol features

-General

-Hub

-Crimson isles
+Cooldown Skip

+Waypoints for where to stand

-Kuudra
+Kuudra Help

-Garden

-Rift